Dogstudio/highway/README.md

 - `this.page`: The full DOM of the page related to the renderer.
 - `this.view`: The `[router-view]` of the page related to the renderer.
-- `this.title`: The `document.title` of the page related to the renderer.

 **home.js**
 ```javascript